codelikeshuwen/code-like-shuwen/notes.md

 CSS effect : drop shadow & box shadow
 Animation effect: keyframes MoveUpDown

+7th June

+be careful with the parent

+git rest --hard (go back to last commit) shift + zz = quit

 Next:

+investigate the carosell
-change the cursor on the links investigae the carosell change the turning picture make the stroke of hamburger bigger add github loge on the page make the website alive
+make the stroke of hamburger bigger add github loge on the page

+10th June:

+- changed the cursor on the links
+- aligned the silver box logos
+- make the menu list shake when hover
+- replaced the logo to codelikeshuwen

+Next:

+investigate the carosell
+make the hamburger bigger
+add github & linked in loge on the page make the website responsive solve the problem of overflow